arturmatlega/instalguru-blog-en/_drafts/how-to-purify-water-at-home-home-water-filtration-system.md

 small-intro: Water is an element without which a human being wouldn't be able to function on a daily basis.
 intro: Water is an element without which a human being wouldn't be able to function on a daily basis.
-It is used in many aspects of life such as cleaning, cooking, plants watering and direct consumption.
-While in certain cases its quality is not that important, drinking water is the most substantial in that matter.
-Water potability is typically determined by its taste quality and appearance.
-An increasing number of people decides that tap water is a better option than store-bought bottled water
-  - provided that it has good quality.
+It is used in many aspects of life like cleaning, cooking, plants watering and direct consumption.
+While in certain cases its quality is not that important, the quality of drinking water is the most substantial matter.
+Water potability is typically determined by its taste and appearance.
+An increasing number of people decides that tap water is a better option than store-bought bottled water - provided that it has good quality.
 The problem is, however, that tap water is not always quite pure - therefore many homeowners decide to invest in special equipment like a water purifier or a home water filtration system.
 photo: "/uploads/domowa-stacja-uzdatniania-wody-glowne.jpg"
 photo_desc: Water purification - home water filtration system
 faq: